 In the past, most heating, ventilating and air conditioning (HVAC) technicians received on-the-job training, often through apprenticeship programs.
 However, due to advances in the technology used in heating and air conditioning systems, many technicians now receive training through a combination of classroom study, internships and apprenticeships.

 HVAC training teaches students how to install, maintain and repair heating, ventilation, air conditioning and refrigeration systems.
 Some training programs may include all of these systems, while others may focus on specific types of systems.

 Most training programs require incoming students to possess a high school diploma or a GED.
 Many programs prefer students that have taken high school courses in shop math, physics, chemistry and drafting.

 Training usually involves a combination of class work and hands-on training.
-Classroom work often occurs during the beginning of the program, with field training beginning after the majority of the classwork has been completed.
+Classroom work often occurs during the beginning of the program, with field training beginning after a majority of the classwork has been completed.
 Students may explore subjects such as electrical design and circuitry, commercial heating and air conditioning systems, system design and refrigeration principles.

 Students who pursue heating and air conditioning training learn how to troubleshoot and service HVAC systems.
 Some programs specifically train students to repair gas heating systems, while others focus on electric heat.
 Additionally, program graduates develop business skills pertaining to the operations of the heating and air conditioning profession, such as invoicing.

 Many different educational options exist for students interested in pursuing a career in heating and air conditioning.
 Programs are offered at local union halls, technical schools, trade schools, junior colleges and community colleges.
 Through these programs, technicians typically receive a certificate or an associate's degree in heating and air conditioning technology.